-Overview of FYI and FUP Housing Choice Vouchers A Fact Sheet Prepared by Youth Law Center
+Overview of FYI and FUP Housing Choice Vouchers for California A Fact Sheet Prepared by Youth Law Center

-On December 31, 2021, a record number of youth in California's foster care system exited from extended foster care following the expiration of the COVID-19 age out moratorium.
+Between October 2022 and September 2023, 3,167 aged out of the foster care system in California.
 These transition-age youth-young people who may be in college, living on their own for the first time, starting new jobs, and developing and testing their independent living skills-are particularly vulnerable to homelessness and require specific attention and support.
-Connections to housing and other supportive services are critical to their well-being; however, accessing affordable housing or transitional housing through the THP-Plus program can be extremely difficult.
-This overview resource discusses two additional housing support options that may help these young adults as they transition beyond extended foster care.
+Connections to housing and other supportive services are critical to their well-being; however, securing affordable housing or transitional housing through the THP-Plus program can be extremely difficult.
+This overview resource discusses two additional housing support options that may help young adults as they transition beyond extended foster care.